|Height: 5.10||Born: Vancouver, BC|

 Calgary selected Walter in the fifth round (34th overall) in the 2011 CFL Canadian Draft and signed him on May 26, 2011.
 Walter attended Calgary’s 2011 training camp.

-Walter has played in 12 games (five starts) and has 66 carries for 344 yards and two touchdowns.
-He also has 10 catches for 99 yards and a special-teams tackle.
+(Calgary) Walter played in 14 games (six starts) and had 79 carries for 453 yards and two touchdowns.
+He also had 11 catches for 105 yards, a special-teams tackle and returned one kickoff for 17 yards.
 On Sept.
 13, he ran in a two-point conversion.
 On Oct.
 24, he scored his first two touchdowns of the season.
-On July 24 in Edmonton he left the game in the first quarter due to injury and spent Games 5 - 7 on the injury list and Game 8 on the reserve list.
+On Nov.
+1, he had his first career 100-yard rushing game when he ran for 109 yards.
+On July 24 in Edmonton, he left the game in the first quarter due to injury and spent Games 5-7 on the injury list and Game 8 on the reserve list.
+Walter played in the Western Final and carried the ball four times for 16 yards.
+He also played in the Grey Cup and returned one kickoff for 27 yards.

 (Calgary) Walter played 17 games (one start) and had 49 carries for 243 yards, five special-teams tackles and seven kickoff returns for 143 yards.
 He also caught three passes for 44 yards including a 31-yard pass from Rob Maver on a fake punt on Sept.
 13 vs Hamilton.
 He was on the one-game injury list for Game 15.
 Walter also played in Western Final and had one carry for 14 yards and one catch for six yards.